cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/security/compliance-overview.md

 Microsoft 365 Apps ensure compliance with data residency requirements by supporting Microsoft Cloud's regional and global data storage policies.
 These policies include:

 - Data location: Data is stored in Microsoft-managed data centers with Multi-Geo and Advanced Data Residency options.
 - EU Data Boundary: Ensures that data belonging to EU customers is stored and processed within the EU.
-For more details, see [EU Data Boundary](https://www.microsoft.com/trust-center/privacy/european-data-boundary-eudb).
+For more details, see [What is the EU Data Boundary?](/privacy/eudb/eu-data-boundary-learn).
 - Encryption: Data is encrypted at rest and in transit.

 For more information, see [Overview of Data Residency in Microsoft 365](/microsoft-365/enterprise/m365-dr-overview#overview-of-data-residency).